 White peony is a flowering plant native to the Eastern hemisphere, though it’s grown as an ornamental garden plant in the Northern United States.
 It has been used for over 1000 years in ancient Chinese medicine.
 The dried root has been traditionally used to treat many ailments, including fever, inflammation, and pain.
-Because some of these medical benefits have been proven by modern research methods, using white peony tea can still be quite beneficial.
+Because some of these medical benefits have also been suggested by modern research methods, using white peony tea might be quite beneficial.

 What Is White Peony Tea?